 Regulation (EU) No 2020/1784 brings various changes, in particular concerning the transmission of documents through the e-Codex platform and electronic service.

-The purpose of the webinar organized by the UEHJ is to present the concrete changes brought about by the new Regulation, in the light of the practical application of the Regulation currently in force.
+The purpose of the webinar organized by the UEHJ was to present the concrete changes brought about by the new Regulation, in the light of the practical application of the Regulation currently in force.

-The webinar will cover the following issues:
+The webinar covered the following issues: